-Select “Manage conversations” and check the box next to each message you want to manage and chose what action you want to take.
+Select “Manage conversations”; check the box next to each message you want to manage; and choose your action.

-While I would recommend using emojis with caution on this business platform, LinkedIn has expanded your ability to react in messages with all the standard emojis.
+While I would recommend using emojis with caution on this business platform, LinkedIn has expanded your ability to react to messages with all the standard emojis.

-The reason for my caution is that you are having conversations with potential or existing clients, business partners or employers.
-When conversing with these groups it is advisable to keep your communications professional unless you have a more casual relationship with someone.
+The reason for my caution is you are having conversations with potential or existing clients, business partners or employers.
+When conversing with these groups, it is advisable to keep your communications professional unless you have a more casual relationship with someone.

-But there are times when reacting with an emoji might make sense or add to the conversation.
+But at times, reacting with an emoji might make sense or add to the conversation.

-To react to a message with an emoji on your desktop, simply hover over the message and choose from one of the commonly used emojis shown or click the white and grey smiley face to open up the full menu of emojis available.
+To react to a message with an emoji on your desktop, hover over the message, and choose from one of the commonly used emojis shown.
+Or click the white and grey smiley face to open the full menu of emojis available.

-On your mobile device press and hold or double tap on any message to open up the menu of options.
+On your mobile device, press and hold or double tap on any message to open the menu of options.

-You can also change the skin color of your emojis now on your desktop.
-Simply click the emoji icon under your text box.
+You can now also change the skin color of your emojis on your desktop.
+Click the emoji icon under your text box.
 Then click the selected default emoji located to the right of the emoji Search bar.
 Now you can pick your skin tone.

 Note that while your emoji skin tone preference is automatically saved, it isn’t saved across different browsers and devices and will be reset if you clear your cache.

-Right away I noticed the change in the posting box.
-The Documents feature was replaced with a Job feature.
+In the posting box, the Documents feature was replaced with a Job feature.

-This was a bit alarming, if you read my post on how to exponentially increase your visibility using LinkedIn Documents.
+This was a bit alarming.
+You’ll understand why if you read my post on how to exponentially increase your visibility using LinkedIn Documents.